Paradigm Lost

-Paradigm Lost: From Two-State Solution to One-State Reality is a 2019 book by political scientist Ian S. Lustick, published by University of Pennsylvania Press about the Israeli–Palestinian conflict.
+Paradigm Lost: From Two-State Solution to One-State Reality is a 2019 book about the Israeli–Palestinian conflict by American political scientist Ian S. Lustick, published by the University of Pennsylvania Press.
 Lustick formerly supported the two-state solution, but in the book he analyzes the reasons why, in his view, this solution has become unviable.
 He proposes working with the current one-state reality—in which a single state controls the entirety of Israel/Palestine—in order to achieve democratization and equal rights for all inhabitants.
 Many reviewers agreed with Lustick's diagnosis of the current situation as a one-state reality, but several questioned the likelihood of his proposed solution.

 Background

 Ian S. Lustick is a political scientist and Bess W. Heyman Chair at the University of Pennsylvania.
 For decades, he supported the two-state solution for the Israeli–Palestinian conflict, but abandoned this in 2013.
 Lustick was one of the founders of the Association for Israel Studies and served as its president.
 The English version of the book was published in 2019 and a Hebrew translation was released by Resling in 2022.